pragma-/pbot/doc/Factoids.md

 line-breaks and indentation.
 You may combine this with the `-f` option to force overwriting an existing Code Factoid with your latest modifications.

+Likewise, the [`factshow`](#factshow) command accepts a `-p` option that will paste the contents of the factoid to a Web paste site.
+This allows you to read the factoid with its formatting preserved.
+You can also copy the paste to your local text editor.

 ## Special variables
 You can use the following variables in a factoid or, in some cases, as an argument to one.